Temperature to Introduce Fish to Outside Pond

 The answer to you question is based on what their current water temperature is.

-If they have been kept inside at 20oC, moving them to a pond with a water temperature of 10-11oC will make them think they are going into winter, and cause them to start changing their metabolism for hibernation or a period of low activity.
+oC will make them think they are going into winter, and cause them to start changing their metabolism for hibernation or a period of low activity.

 I would also move them when the pond water temperature is at its highest, in the afternoon.

 I am assuming here that you have a single tailed variety such as Comets or Common.
-If you have a fancy deep bodied variety, I would wait until the average pond temperature is over 15oC.
+If you have a fancy deep bodied variety, I would wait until the average pond temperature is over 15

 As well as temperature, it would be prudent to test the water pH, nitrate and ammonia levels, as any plant material or animals that found their way into the pond over winter will start to decay at the higher spring temperatures.